Daily Stretch #16: start and finish your day purposefully

 - At least one hour before bedtime, unplug from electronics, emails, social media, TV, etc.

-- Too much light from screens at bedtime affect the melatonin production.
+- Too much light from screens at bedtime affects the melatonin production.
 Your body gets confused and thinks you are not ready for sleep.

 - Avoid other distractions that can make you worry.
 Reading is excellent to help you relax instead.